Standing desks refers to the work desks that allow you to work while standing on your ‘desk job’ rather than sitting on it.

 And this is specifically true for people who have type 2 diabetes.
 Therefore sitting after meals can be particularly harmful and increase the risk for type 2 diabetic patients.

 Standing helps the blood sugar levels return to normal much faster after eating than sitting.
-The process ensures keeping up the energy levels, helps to regulate hormones and enhances the excellent metabolism.
+The process ensures keeping up the energy levels, helps to regulate hormones and enhances excellent metabolism.

 A seminal study conducted by Morris et al., on the bus drivers who spend most of their time sitting revealed that compared to the bus conductors who are standing for the most of their work, the bus drivers suffered twice the risk of related heart ailments than the conductors.

-A sedentary lifestyle is one of the critical reasons for increasing problem of back pain amongst today’s generation.
+A sedentary lifestyle is one of the critical reasons for the increasing problem of back pain amongst today’s generation.
 Studies conducted by Mayo Clinic in 2013 pointed out that many people who spend 8 or more hours sitting on their desk struggle with the problem of back pain.

 The Cornell University Department of Ergonomics says that sitting causes up to 90% more pressure on your back as compared to standing.